Panopticon-Project/panopticon-admin/FRAMEWORK.md

 Any further notes to be added to the framework would be added here.

 ## Links - end of footer
-Any new articles would be added here.
+Any new articles to be added here.